-The Science faculty provide the courses in the Environmental Sciences Program and the foundation courses in Biology, Chemistry and Physics needed by engineering students.
-They also provide science courses to all students in order that they may fulfill their university graduation requirement in Science.
+The science faculty provides the courses in the environmental sciences program and the foundation courses in biology, chemistry and physics needed by engineering students.
+They also provide science courses to all students in order that they may fulfill their university graduation requirement in science.